engineerbekir/Object-Detection-with-Detectron2-and-MobileNet-SSD/README.md

 ## How Does It Work ?

--Requirement: Firstly; Install Detectron2, OpenCV DNN and Qt Creator.
+Requirement: Firstly; Install Detectron2, OpenCV DNN and Qt Creator.
 - Thanks to Qt Creator, its design was realized.
 - Using Pytorch-based Detectron2 algorithm and TensorFlow deep learning framework It offers object detection, accuracy and speed control with MobileNet SSD (Single Shot Detector) trained on MS COCO dataset.